A

 Environmental Commitments: Climate Strategy:

-• Renewable Energy: Significant plans to add 3,200 MWs of renewable generation by 2030 and 1,500 MWs by 2035.
+• Renewable Energy: Ameren Missouri plans to add 3,200 MWs of renewable generation by 2030 and 1,500 MWs by 2035.
+Ameren Illinois has contractual commitments to purchase approximately 3.1 million wind RECs and 4.1 million solar RECs annually.

 Supply Chain Sustainability:

-• Supplier Engagement: Not explicitly detailed in the provided text.
+• Supplier Engagement: Not explicitly detailed.

 Social Impact Initiatives: